 An illuminating story from Australia.
 Badiucao, a pseudonym was a law student in Shanghai who quit to study art in Australia.
 He became a satirical cartoonist specializing in criticism of China.
 The Chinese government found his true identify and was able to curtail some of his activities and that of his family in the mainland.
 One day in Melbourne he was followed by four Asians, (Chinese agents ?) eventually he confronted them.
 He revealed his identity in a film and felt he no longer had to hide.

 Turkey has become favorite destination for many Uyghurs who are able to escape.
 It is a Muslim country and with a related language.
 But Turkey is trying to develop a more positive trade relationship with China.
 So far they have mostly resisted demands to repatriate Uyghurs.
-The Uyghurs have been imprisoned (supposedly for re-education) and are survielled with high technology.
+The Uyghurs have been imprisoned (supposedly for re-education) and are surveilled with high technology.

 A major Chinese project intended to replace American hegemony is labeled the Silk Road.
-Reaching out to Europe which was very resistant they encountered success in Greece who was in an economic state.
+Reaching out to Europe which was very resistant they encountered success in Greece who was in an economic dilemma.
 China agreed to invest a huge amount of money with much going to Piraeus, a major Mediterranean port.
 Greece has been voting Chinese preferred way at the United Nations.

 China is Russia's biggest oil customer.
 As autocrats with a history of Communism they seem to recognize unity at least in public is in their mutual interest.
 The situation in Ukraine (post publication) creates a difficult decision for China.
 They

 have good relations with Ukraine, sending students there and having